-If you’re among the 37 million people in the U.S. who have diabetes, you may know that managing the condition isn’t easy.
-Whether you’re newly diagnosed or have been living with it for many years, daily self-management is required to help you stay in control of your health.
+If you’re among the more than 37 million people in the U.S. who have diabetes, you may know that managing the condition isn’t easy.
+Whether you’re newly diagnosed or have been living with diabetes for many years, daily self-management is required to help you stay in control of your health.

 Management prevents complications

 Diabetes is best managed through medications, eating healthy, exercising regularly, maintaining a healthy weight and monitoring blood sugar levels.
 However, diabetes management also includes regular A1C testing (also known as the hemoglobin A1C or HbA1c test) and dilated eye exams: